nextbreakpoint/flink-k8s-toolbox/README.md

     ./gradlew clean shadowJar

-and test the JAR printing the CLI usage:
+and test the JAR invoking the CLI:

     java -jar build/libs/flink-k8s-toolbox-1.2.3-beta-with-dependencies.jar --help

+Please note that Java 8 is required to build the JAR.
+Define JAVA_HOME variable to specify the correct JDK:

+    export JAVA_HOME=/path_to_jdk
+    ./gradlew clean shadowJar

 Build a Docker image with command: